1911 AAA Championship Car season

 The 1911 AAA Championship Car season consisted of 21 races, beginning in Oakland, California on February 22 and concluding in Savannah, Georgia on November 30.
+AAA did not award points towards a National Championship during the 1911 season, and did not declare a National Champion.
+Ray Harroun was the winner of the inaugural Indianapolis 500.

-The de facto National Champion as poled by the American automobile journal Motor Age was Ralph Mulford and the winner of the inaugural Indianapolis 500 was Ray Harroun.
+The de facto National Champion as polled by the American automobile journal Motor Age, was Harvey Herrick.
 Points were not awarded by the AAA Contest Board during the 1911 season.
-Champions of the day were decided by Chris G. Sinsabaugh, an editor at Motor Age, based on merit and on track performance.
-The points table was created retroactively in 1927 – all championship results should be considered unofficial.
+Herrick was named the champion by Chris G. Sinsabaugh, an editor at Motor Age, based upon merit and on track performance.
+A points table was created retroactively in 1927, naming Ralph Mulford as champion.
+At a later point, it was recognized by historians that these championship results should be considered unofficial.